Holiday Gems Limited is a member of the Travcorp Holdings Group. The Travcorp Holdings Group also includes Destination 2 Limited

 We routinely share personal information with:

-- any member of our Group for business purposes, (those business purposes include holding your data on central/shared systems for administering bookings and supporting customers in destination countries).
+- • any member of our Group for business purposes, (those business purposes include holding your data on central/shared systems for administering bookings and supporting customers in destination countries).
+We may also share your personal information within our Group to personalise the service and offers you receive (for example, by being aware of previous travel experiences, transactions or preferences, and tailoring the way we provide our products and services to you based on your preferences and profile).
 Our Group means our subsidiaries and our ultimate holding company and its subsidiaries.
+Currently, this consists of Travcorp Holdings Limited and Destination 2 Limited.

 - third parties we use to help deliver our services to you, eg payment service providers.